Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

 \subsection{Main Fragment Arrival (MFA)}

-As the main bulk of fragments starts to enter the plasma (\ac{tMFA}) a first radiation peak is visible -- which is usually the largest radiation peak (compare figures~\ref{fig:disruption_evolution_1}(a) and~\ref{fig:disruption_evolution_2}(a, e)) throughout the injection/disruption phase.
-This radiation peak will be also referred to as ``\ac{MFA} (radiation) peak''.
+As the main bulk of fragments starts to enter the plasma (time of the MFA~($\textrm{t}_\textrm{MFA}$)) a first radiation peak is visible -- which is usually the largest radiation peak (compare figures~\ref{fig:disruption_evolution_1}(a) and~\ref{fig:disruption_evolution_2}(a, e)) throughout the injection/disruption phase.
+This radiation peak will be also referred to as ``main fragment arrival~(MFA) (radiation) peak''.
 As the fragments are injected in sector~16, most of the time the measured radiation is highest in this sector (see \subfig{disruption_evolution_1}{g--k}, violet line).
-This is especially the case for 100\%~\ac{D2} injections (or neon doped pellets with $< 1$\%~\ac{Ne}), in which case the radiation is dominated by the foil bolometer channel~0 -- directed to the \ac{LFS} from which the fragments enter the plasma.
+This is especially the case for 100\%~$\textrm{D}_2$ injections (or neon doped pellets with $< 1$\%~Ne), in which case the radiation is dominated by the foil bolometer channel~0 -- directed to the LFS from which the fragments enter the plasma.

 During the 2022 experiments, a fast camera viewing top-down above the injection was observing the fragment arrival in the plasma to study the fragment ablation process, as shown in figures~\ref{fig:exp_setup} and~\ref{fig:MFA}.
-The ablated material spreads around the torus following the magnetic field lines.
-Around 4~ms after the \ac{MFA}, a radiation pattern appears in the divertor region, visible in both fast camera recordings: the top-down view (\subfig{MFA}{d}) and the side view (green circle in \subfig{disruption_phases}{5, 6}).
+The radiation pattern spreads around the torus (b~and~c), following the magnetic field lines.
+The preferred rotation direction seems to depend on the neon content and in this 100\% $\textrm{D}_2$ case, appears to prefer the counter~(ctr)-current direction~\cite{Heinrich_2025_PhD}.
+Note, while the radiation pattern is most likely directly connected to the location of the ablated material, in general, the radiation is also affected by the local temperature and electron density.
+However, as the parallel transport timescales are fast compared to the camera time resolution, we assume this radiation pattern to indicate the position of the ablated pellet material.
+Around 4~ms after the MFA, a radiation pattern appears in the divertor region, visible in both fast camera recordings: the top-down view (\subfig{MFA}{d}) and the side view (green circle in \subfig{disruption_phases}{5, 6}).
 This is likely the pellet material reappearing in sector~16 after spreading around the torus.

-From the recording for this discharge (\#41014), it appears that the material may come from both sides (clockwise and counter-clockwise rotation) as the radiating region does not appear to rotate in only one direction indicated by the arrows.
+From the recording for this discharge (\#41014), it appears that the material may come from both sides (co- and counter-current direction) as the radiating region does not appear to rotate in only one direction indicated by the arrows.
+It seems to rotate in co-current direction first, followed by a -- potentially dominating -- ctr-current rotation in~(f)--(h).
+Note, that potential aliasing or reflection effects are not taken into account for this description.